 Playing with a well-crafted cue is an added advantage.
 The first thing to look for in a cue is to see whether the tip and ferrule are firmly attached to the end of the cue.
 There must be no cracks in the ferrule or cue wood.
 The cue tip must not feel hardened at the tip.
 In this case, the tip will not hold chalk, and there is a chance of miscuing the ball.
 The most important thing is to check to see whether the cue is straight.
 Wood is the material and is susceptible to temperature changes, which can result in a cue that is slightly bent.
 That will result in faulty hits.

 Choose a cue that feels right.
-That means to see if the weight of the cue feels right in your hand.
+That means seeing if the weight of the cue feels right in your hand.
 This is very important.
 Also, see whether the tip hardness feels right for your hit.
 The length of the cue must be suitable for your height, especially if you are tall.
-All in all, the best way would be to pick up the cue and see how it feels.
+All in all, the most suitable way would be to pick up the cue and see how it feels.
 If you play regularly, you already know the details of the cue suitable for you.

 A Little History Of Their Designer And President